bon-zai/goose/documentation/docs/getting-started/providers.md

           ```

           :::tip Context Length
-          If you notice that goose is having trouble using extensions or is ignoring [.goosehints](/docs/guides/using-goosehints), it is likely that the model's default context length of 2048 tokens is too low.
+          If you notice that Goose is having trouble using extensions or is ignoring [.goosehints](/docs/guides/using-goosehints), it is likely that the model's default context length of 2048 tokens is too low.
 Use `ramalama serve` to set the `--ctx-size, -c` option to a [higher value](https://github.com/containers/ramalama/blob/main/docs/ramalama-serve.1.md#--ctx-size--c).
           :::

       </TabItem>
       <TabItem value="deepseek" label="DeepSeek-R1">
-        The native `DeepSeek-r1` model doesn't support tool calling, however, we have a [custom model](https://ollama.com/michaelneale/deepseek-r1-goose) you can use with goose.
+        The native `DeepSeek-r1` model doesn't support tool calling, however, we have a [custom model](https://ollama.com/michaelneale/deepseek-r1-goose) you can use with Goose.

         :::warning
         Note that this is a 70B model size and requires a powerful device to run smoothly.